hammerheim-game/hammerheim-rules/3-warbands/blood-dragon-knights.md

 by the powers of the Vampire.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |8 4 0 4 3 1 2 1 5
-Weapons/Armor: Hell Hounds are animals and cannot use Weapons or Armor.
+Weapons/Armour: Hell Hounds are animals and cannot use Weapons or Armour.
 Special Rules
 Fear: A Hell Hound causes Fear in his opponents
 Immune to Psychology: Hell Hound is immune to all forms